DelarioNance/dsapy/notes/plans/ArrayList_plan.md

 51. Quick sort `ArrayList` of `100` random integer in `[-1000,1000]` in descending order
 52. Quick sort `ArrayList` of `10000` random integer in `[-1000,1000]` in descending order

+---

+# Part 2 - Cleaning up Code

+Ways in Which I Cleaned up Code:
+- Many test methods were parametrized to avoid boilerplate code
+- Many test methods were given docstrings
+- Added size of 1,000 to test methods

+## Test Parametrization